I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. — Ralph Waldo Emerson

 The aim and final end of all music should be none other than the glory of God and the refreshment of the soul. — Johann Sebastian Bach

-Avah Vroom completed her bachelor’s degree in History from Liberty University and has a level two certification in the Kodaly method of music education.
-She studied violin and voice through the Peterson Conservatory in Skagit and has performed as a soloist with the North Stars Chamber Orchestra for music festivals and concerts in the Czech Republic, Ireland, Italy, and Portugal.
-In 2015 Avah began working for a local youth symphony and discovered the joy of helping children grow in their knowledge and love of music.
-She has been teaching music at Trinity for several years and loves to see students grow in their desire and skill to worship our Creator through music.
-Avah married her husband Joel in 2020, and together they enjoy road trips, audiobooks, hiking with their enormous dog, and volunteering as youth group leaders.
+Avah Vroom earned her bachelor’s degree in History from Liberty University and holds a Level Three certification in the Kodaly method of music education.
+She studied violin and voice at the Peterson Conservatory in Skagit and has performed as a soloist with the North Stars Chamber Orchestra at music festivals in the Czech Republic, Ireland, Italy, and Portugal.
+In 2015, Avah began working with a local youth symphony, where she discovered her passion for helping children grow in their love and knowledge of music.
+She has been teaching music at Trinity for several years and loves seeing students develop their desire and skills to worship our Creator through music.
+Avah married her husband, Joel, in 2020, and they welcomed their daughter, Dottie, in 2023.
+As a family, they enjoy road trips, audiobooks, and hiking with their dog.